 These are but a few of the organisations working to help reduce, and ideally eliminate plastic waste from entering our waters.
 But the task ahead is daunting.

 What More To Do? #

-These organisations are working hard to help, but more is needed.
+These organizations are working hard to help, but more is needed.
 Volunteers are always welcome, as are donations.
 The government could take a more active role and recycle plastics here on the island converting old plastic sacks into sunglasses or usable, practical items.
-And we, as individuals could organise beach clean-up days enlisting friends and family to be part of the solution.
+And we, as individuals could organize beach clean-up days enlisting friends and family to be part of the solution.
 If we all do our small part, plastics polluting our sea can be a thing of the past.